 Many businesses, (especially small new businesses with limited budgets) may overlook this huge population as well as other important international markets, which may hold back millions of new customers from engaging with their business.
 For those who want to make their business truly global, these facts cannot be ignored.

-It is interesting to compare these two sets of data and to note that there is no link proportionally between the number of internet users of a particular language group and the amount of available internet content in the same language.
+It has been noted that there is no link proportionally between the number of internet users of a particular language group and the amount of available internet content in the same language.
 For example, Chinese is spoken by millions of people yet only 2.0% of the online content is in Chinese.

 So why have a multilingual website?